 This is part one of a three-part blog series about postsecondary and workforce opportunities for systems-involved youth.
-Click here for part two and stay tuned for part three coming soon.
+Click here for part two and three.

 Remember these PSAs from way back when?!** Famous people telling us the value of staying in school or respecting our teachers.
 The shooting star and iconic catch phrase aimed to help you remember the core knowledge just gifted to you.
 While I admit I can’t remember what the celebrities were asking of me, I do remember these PSAs and am still struck by the catch phrase: “the more you know.”

 The core concept of this catch phrase rings true to our work at AYPF, but even more so as we aim to educate and inform policymakers and policy influencers on building pathways to postsecondary education and the workforce for youth involved in foster care, the juvenile justice system, and crossover youth.
 AYPF believes the more you know, the better equipped you are to have a robust conversation about the policy opportunities to support these youth and, in turn, all young people.

 The first step in learning more is gaining a broad overview of who these young people are and the barriers they face to success.
 So, to make that part easier and more accessible, AYPF recently launched a microsite entitled Understanding Foster, Juvenile Justice, and Crossover Youth.
 The microsite is the first element in a series of resources AYPF is working to develop and compile on the knowledge base of building and sustaining pathways for youth involved in foster care, the juvenile justice system, and crossover youth.